Ericizepic/Construction-Job-Management-API-Trayd/README.md

 ## Setting Up the Environment

-Create an .env file at the root of the directory and populate the following variables:
+You will need to create a MySQL db instance.
+After this is done, create an .env file at the root of the directory and populate the following variables:
 ``` .env
 DB_USERNAME = <your username ex root>
 DB_PASSWORD = <your password>